LlamaIndex

 Getting started

-Create your API user credentials: sign up for a free trial or purchase the product in the Oxylabs dashboard to create your API user credentials (USERNAME
+Create your API user credentials: sign up for a free trial or purchase the product in the Oxylabs dashboard to create your API user credentials (USERNAME and PASSWORD).

 Environment setup